 For desktop, you will need to go to 'Settings' and then choose 'Apps' tab to uninstall Spotify.
 Then you can go to Spotify's website to reinstall the latest version of the application.

 If your operating system is outdated, Spotify won't work normally.
-And it may get into trouble with 'something went wrong Spotify'.
-So, you can update OS to solve the problem.
+And it may get into trouble with 'something went wrong on Spotify'.
+So, you can go to the system update section on your mobile or desktop device to update OS to solve the problem.

 Main Features of AudFree Spotify Music Converter

-- Listen to Spotify music offline with a Premium account
+• Listen to Spotify music offline without a Premium account

 Step 1.
 Please download and install AudFree Spotify Downloader by clicking the 'Download' button above.